klolo/klolo.github.io/source/_posts/2017-08-04-czy-warto-sie-przejmowac-konkatenacja-stringow-w-java.markdown

     }
 {% endhighlight %}

-Dzięki użyciu StringBuildera optymalizujemy nasz kod.
+Dzięki użyciu StringBuilder optymalizujemy nasz kod.
 Jednak takie rozwiązanie wymaga troszkę więcej pisania i czasami może zaciemniać kod.
-Czy napewno musimy taki kod pisać?
+Czy na pewno musimy taki kod pisać?
 Otóż nie!.
 Dokumentacja mówi:
 >An implementation (of compiler) may choose to perform conversion and concatenation in one step to avoid creating and then discarding an intermediate String object.
 To increase the performance of repeated string concatenation, a Java compiler may use the StringBuffer class or a similar technique to reduce the number of intermediate
 String objects that are created by evaluation of an expression.
 For primitive types, an implementation may also optimize away the creation of a wrapper object by converting directly from a primitive type to a string.

-Swoją drogą nie wiem dlaczego ten zapis jest mały literami :P Wynika z tego że kompilator potrafi sam wstawić StringBuildera w miejsce konkatenacji stringów.
+Swoją drogą nie wiem dlaczego ten zapis jest mały literami :P Wynika z tego że kompilator potrafi sam wstawić StringBuilder w miejsce konkatenacji stringów.
 Sprawdźmy!
 Do zdekompilowaniu kodu z listingu 1 poleceniem javap -c Demo.class dostaje:
 {% highlight java %}
   public static void main(java.lang.String...);